error404notfound/making-embedded-systems-homework/homework_week_6/README.md

   - [ ] test peripherals ( get peripheral settings )
   - [ ] save  input data to mass storage ( as a test of being able to download additional modes )
   - [ ] Load Led patterns
   - [ ] set user preferences ( like choosing the color of the light in breathing mode )
+  - [ ] Adjust thresholds for the different gestures

 ### Button interuppt
 - [ ] User button set to interupt to set MODE flag